 Step 2: Set up a new SFTP integration

 Give the integration a name.
 Make it meaningful so other Administrators can understand the purpose of the SFTP setup (e.g. Acme Company Ltd Leavers Integration).
+This will only be visible in Reward Manager.

 Each file transfer MUST contain the filename including the prefix setup here.